Data Protection and General Data Protection Regulation (GDPR)

 A personal data breach can be broadly defined as a security incident that has affected the confidentiality, integrity or availability of personal data.
 In short, there will be a personal data breach whenever any personal data is lost, destroyed, corrupted or disclosed; if someone accesses the data or passes it on without proper authorisation; or if the data is made unavailable and this unavailability has a significant negative effect on individuals.

-Organisations will need to report certain data breaches to the ICO within 72 hours of becoming aware of it and in some cases, where the breach is considered high risk, to the individuals affected.
-The ICO’s enforcement powers are significantly increased under GDPR, the highest fines for companies can be up to twenty million euros or four per cent of a company’s annual turnover.
-The ICO will also have the power to enforce in other areas such as accountability and failure to conduct a DPIA.
+Organisations need to report certain data breaches to the ICO within 72 hours of becoming aware of it and in some cases, where the breach is considered high risk, to the individuals affected.
+The ICO’s enforcement powers were significantly increased under GDPR - the highest fines for companies can be up to twenty million euros or four per cent of a company’s annual turnover.
+The ICO also has the power to enforce in other areas such as accountability and failure to conduct a DPIA.